 Thor Heyerdahl & the Scientific Community

-The celebrated hero who sailed the Kon-Tiki across the Pacific, wrote several best-selling books, and inspired a whole generation of archeologists is one of Norway’s most celebrated heroes.
+The celebrated hero who sailed the Kon-Tiki across the Pacific, wrote several best-selling books, and inspired a whole generation of archeologists is one of Norway’s most famous public figure.
 But Heyerdahl’s ideas about Polynesian migration (among others) were not embraced by the scientific community and we set off to understand why.
 Was Heyerdahl a “fringe scientist”?
 Join us as we interview Polynesian archeologist Dr. Matthew Spriggs and examine what Jo Ann Van Tilburg wrote about Heyerdahl.
 It’s a lesson on how we gain knowledge through scientific evidence and scientific discourse.

 Corrections